Sphynx Cat Care & Health

 Method & Notes for Bathing Routine

-2. Next carefully clean the eye area and face with cotton wool and just clear water.
+2. Next carefully clean the eye area & each side of the face with separate pieces of cotton wool & plain water.

 Note: Feline Acne is sometimes noted in the chin area of a cat and without a fur covering this is particularly noticeable in the Sphynx cat.
 The acne here is caused by the sebum/oil secreting pores becoming blocked causing blackheads and even cysts.
 It is, in fact, the same issue as is stud tail which is just a different area of the body.
 Feline acne can be helped by not using plastic bowls for food and water.
 See advice in Feeding section below.